Model-Free Learning and Optimal Policy Design in Multi-Agent MDPs Under Probabilistic Agent Dropout: Problem Statement

 \section{Problem Statement}

 Consider a multi-agent system modeled as the MDP $\mm$.
-While the CP may have found a policy $\pi$ that produces high value, the goodness of this policy is only valid for as long as the model $\mm$ is time-invariant, i.e. stationary.
-In this section, the objective is to formalize the model of the post-dropout system and discuss its structural relationship to the pre-dropout system.
+While the CP may have found a policy $\pi$ that produces high value, the goodness of this policy is only valid for as long as the model $\mm$ is stationary.
+The objective in this section is to formalize the model of the post-dropout system and discuss its structural relationship to the pre-dropout system.